 Do - Inco will support the class teacher and learning support assistants with planned provision.
-Strengths and weaknesses of the pupils will continue to be assessed.
+Strengths and areas of concern of the pupils will continue to be reviewed.

 Review - Interventions and support will be reviewed to ensure that they are having an impact on pupils learning.
 This will be evaluated and adapted accordingly.